Happiness Strategy: Invest in Social Connections

 my close frriends

-In this third post on Dr. Sonia Lyubomirsky’s book The How of Happiness, I’ll explore two strategies consistent with the following truism: Happy people have better relationships.
+In this third post on Dr. Sonja Lyubomirsky’s book The How of Happiness, I’ll explore two strategies consistent with the following truism: Happy people have better relationships.
 Not an earth-shattering revelation there, is it?
 After all, we’re wired for connection, so it stands to reason that those with high marks on the friends and family scale would find life more pleasant.
 But how do you move up the curve?

 Practice acts of kindness.
 Happy people are more generous than their less rosy counterparts.
 Kindness and compassion come naturally to them.
 In addition to the moral dimensions of their behavior, altruism confers several tangible benefits: